symfony/symfony-docs/cookbook/request/load_balancer_reverse_proxy.rst

 Solution: trusted_proxies
 -------------------------

-This is no problem, but you *do* need to tell Symfony that this is happening and which reverse proxy IP addresses will be doing this type of thing:
+This is no problem, but you *do* need to tell Symfony what is happening and which reverse proxy IP addresses will be doing this type of thing:

 .. configuration-block::